realdaveid/realdaveid/README.md

-I know python you can contact me on discord realdaveid
+I know python you can contact me on reddit u/idolovecats